GispoCoding/FMI2QGIS/index.md

 ### 24H ENFUSER air quality animation
 ![24 hours of ENFUSER air quality information](./thumbnails/enfuser_24h.gif?raw=true)

-This short animation shows how air quality index changes in 24 hours in Helsinki region.
-Darker colors in the visualization indicate lower air quality index.
+This short animation shows how air quality index (AQI) changes in 24 hours in Helsinki region.
+Brighter colors in the visualization indicate lower air quality.
 The data is a forecast.
 Impact of traffic can be clearly seen in the animation.
 This data is collected in one 24 hour period in April 2021.

 [Click to open full version.](https://gispocoding.github.io/FMI2QGIS/imgs/enfuser_24h.gif)